ACADEMICS | ser-ninos

 Integrated Studies and Thematic Units

 Integrated studies and thematic units allow students to be a big part of their learning environment.
-Themes are selected based on the interest of the students.
+Themes are selected based on the interests of the students.
 Students, regardless of age or ability, have a say in what will be studied.
 The teachers integrate these themes into their curriculum.
 The curriculum is aligned with the Texas Essential Knowledge and Skills.

 Authentic Assessment